• Skip to primary navigation

 Lidia Cano Pecharroman

-Lidia is a lawyer and assistant professor at UT Austin and Director of the Extreme Weather Adaptation Lab at the LBJ School.
+Lidia is a lawyer and Assistant Professor at UT Austin School of Architecture and Director of the Extreme Weather Adaptation Lab at the LBJ School.
 She holds a PhD from the Massachusetts Institute of Technology (MIT), is a Fulbright Scholar, and an expert member of the UN Harmony with Nature Program.
 She previously served as a Research Fellow at Columbia University’s Earth Institute, where she also earned a Master’s degree.
 Before that, she worked on Nature Rights and environmental conflict resolution at the United Nations Department of Economic and Social Affairs (UNDESA).
 Lidia holds a Master’s in International Affairs and African Studies from Universidad Autónoma de Madrid and New York University, and a Law Degree from Universidad Autónoma de Madrid.
 She is a member of the Madrid Bar Association.

 Switzerland